kahlstrm/brc-rs/README.md

 This repository contains my implementation in Rust for the One Billion Row Challenge (1BRC), which tests the limits of processing one billion rows from a text file.
 [Original challenge repository](https://github.com/gunnarmorling/1brc)

+The main idea is to explore optiziming performance of a program through profiling and parallellism, with also trying to use only ["Safe Rust"](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html#meet-safe-and-unsafe).
+All error handling of this project is handled poorly knowingly, and only the happy path is considered.

 ## Challenge

 The text file contains temperature values for a range of weather stations.